Skip to main content

 TypeDescription

-The Owner type parameter determines who can decrypt:
+The Owner type parameter determines who can reveal:

-• Shared: Both client and MXE can decrypt.
+• Shared: Both client and MXE can reveal.
 Use for user inputs/outputs that need client-side verification.

-• Mxe: Only the MXE cluster can decrypt.
+• Mxe: Only the MXE cluster can reveal.
 Use for internal protocol state that users should not access.

 TypeDescription